Brassall

 Brassall has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified seven projects likely affecting the region.
-Key initiatives include Woolworths Emerald Hill Shopping Centre, Gainsborough Meadows Estate, South East Queensland Inland Rail Project, and Cunningham Highway Upgrade.
-The following list details those most relevant:.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified seven projects that may impact the region.
+Key projects include Woolworths Emerald Hill Shopping Centre, Gainsborough Meadows Estate, Cunningham Highway Upgrade, and South East Queensland Inland Rail Project.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.